Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 const client = factory({
   appKey: 'YOUR_APPGRID_APPLICATION_KEY',
-  uuid: 'A_DEVICE_UUID',
+  deviceId: 'A_DEVICE_ID',
-  // if there is already a session for this appKey/uuid tuple, provide it
+  // if there is already a session for this appKey/deviceId tuple, provide it
   sessionKey: 'AN_EXISTING_SESSION_KEY',
   // gid can be passed as well, it will be used for all API calls
   gid: 'SOME_GROUP_ID',